microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaTrustFrameworkPolicy.md

 The `Remove-EntraBetaTrustFrameworkPolicy` cmdlet deletes a trust framework policy in the Microsoft Entra ID.
 The trust framework policy is permanently deleted.

-The work or school account must have the `B2C IEF Keyset Administrator` role in Microsoft Entra
+The work or school account must have the `B2C IEF Keyset Administrator` role in Microsoft Entra.

 ## Examples